Search for cities, countries, lakes and rivers

 Water Temperature Chart for Iowa River in Iowa City Over the Last 30 Days

-Today the water temperature in Iowa City is lower than the same day in previous years.
-The water temperature range here in March is from 36°F to 52°F. The water temperature is trending upward, and it has increased both over the past 30 days and the past week.
+Today the water temperature in Iowa City is higher than the same day in previous years.
+The water temperature range here in April is from 41°F to 61°F. The water temperature is trending upward, and it has increased both over the past 30 days and the past week.

 The forecasted water temperature values for Iowa City are presented in the table below.